MyHomeworkSpace/Help/api/v1/csrf.md

 categories: [ apiv1 ]
 ---

-Use this to get a nonce.
+Use this to get a nonce, which then can be used for making another API request.

 ### Returns
 A JSON object with the following properties: